Deusi/Bhailo: Baliraja of Jumla

 According to another story, there once lived a pregnant woman and she arrived in a place named Kallai in the present day Jumla district of Nepal.
 According to Jagaman Gurung, a cultural expert, the woman might have been involved in an incest or other taboo activity and hence fled her home and arrived in Kallai.
 Later, the woman gave birth to a son named Bali.
 The Khas reign in Jumla had fallen and there was no ruler.
 One day, a sage named Chandannath arrived at that place and found Bali to be worthy as a ruler.
 He declared Bali as the king of Jumla.
 Bali's dynasty later became the Kallala dynasty.
 During his rule, slavery was practiced.
 Poor people would sacrifice their children at the temple.
 But later the practice changed and people would offer their children to the temple to live as Devdas (lit. male slave of god) and Devdasi (lit. female slave of god).
 Once every year, the king would permit the Devdas and Devdasi to visit the village and receive offering from them.
 So, the Devdasi went to sing 'Bhailo' (from the Nepali word Bhalo, meaning wellness) and the Devdas would sing 'Devdas Re'.
 The practice later become the Deusi/Bhailo tradition.

 Another variation of the legend attributes the origin of the tradition to the battle between Baliraja of Jumla and Timur during the 14th century.
 After defeat of Baliraja in the war, the song and dance is said to have performed to collect taxes from the people by the king.

-Balihang of Palpa

-According to another legend, the origin of this tradition is attributed to Magar people.
-In Magar community, Bhailo is known as Garra Bhailo.
-Once when Balihang, the king of Palpa is said to be threatened by Kāla (Death).
-So, in order to avoid Kāla, he order his subjects to decorate and light up their houses and to sing 'Failo' (lit. he survived).
-Observing the devotion of the people to their king, Kāla is said to return back without taking the king with him.
-And hence, the tradition is said to have continued every year.